smallblue2/Hako/docs/functional-spec/FS.md

 **Description**

-Users should be able to manage windows by resizing, moving, minimizing, maximizing, and closing them.
+Users should be able to manage windows by resizing, moving, minimising, maximizing, and closing them.
 This functionality will enhance the desktop's usability and familiarity.

 **Criticality**

-Medium – Improves usability but not strictly essential for basic operation.
+High – Fundamental to the system's usability and functionality.

 **Technical Issues**